Black Moon Clan: Rubeus

 Crimson Rubeus (紅のルベウス, Kurenai no Rubeusu) is a red-haired human and the first member of the Black Moon Clan to appear in the 20th century.
 Introducing himself as the Black Moon's military commander, he is charged with the capture of Chibiusa after she fled into 20th Century Tokyo while sending the Specter Sisters on missions to ensure the operation's success.
 Though the Specter sisters are killed off, Rubeus manages to bring the captive Sailors Mars, Mercury, and Jupiter to Nemesis.
-Despite being loyal to Demand, his suspicions gaining further incentive when Neo-Serenity channels herself through Sailor Moon.
+Despite being loyal to Demand, his suspicions gaining further incentive when Neo-Queen Serenity channels herself through Sailor Moon.
 Rubeus expresses distrust towards Wiseman, which results with Rubeus being strangled to death by Wiseman when he attempts to flee during the meltdown of Malefic Black Crystal Reactor.

 In Sailor Moon R, using an actual UFO rather than a time-space portal, Rubeus is presented in a more negative light as he is less sympathetic to the Specter Sisters and uses their love to take advantage of them as his expendable pawns.
 After the Specter Sisters were purified by Sailor Moon, warned by Esmeraude that Demand is losing his patience with him, Rubeus captures Usagi's protectors to force her into handing over the Silver Crystal.
 In the ensuing battle, Chibiusa destroys the crystal controlling his ship, freeing the Sailor Guardians as they return to Earth as the ship starts to explode.
 When Esmeraude shows up, Rubeus begs her to save him before his ship explodes.
 Esmeraude reminds Rubeus that he has failed too many times and that she is assuming command, before leaving Rubeus to die in the explosion.

 Rubeus appears as a boss in the Another Story video game.
 He is encountered in the past outside of the Ark near the Temple of Venus in Rias.

-In Sailor Moon Crystal, Rubeus' role is the same as the manga.

 In the anime, Crimson Rubeus was voiced by Wataru Takagi and by Hiroki Takahashi in Crystal.
 In the DIC English adaptation, he was voiced by Robert Tinkler.
 In the Viz Media English adaptation, he is voiced by Steve Cannon.
 In the musicals, Rubeus was portrayed by Hiroyuki Ichikawa and Riona Tatemichi.